 by jumping off the cliffs that overlook the pool.

-Here is one personal account of visiting the falls which illustrates the therapeutic value of the falls for the health industry and the
+Here are some personal accounts of visiting the falls, one of which illustrates the therapeutic value of the falls for the health industry and the

-specific impact that the closure will have on local disabled members of the community.
+specific impact that the closure has had on local disabled members of the community.
 This is one of the many broader community benefits of

 the falls that I have seen no evidence were taken into account in the decision to close the falls:

 "I visit the falls probably 15 times a year and have done so for many years.
 I work in the disability field as a

 carer and take some clients there.
 They love it.
 It makes them feel special to walk to the falls and see such a beautiful place.

 Forestry NSW may close it, but keeping people from going there is not going to happen."